 ipm.activity— Creates a new journal entry.

-Fortunately, we can use switches to clean up some aspects of Outlook without even touching the program itself.
+Fortunately, we can use switches to clean up some parts of Outlook without even touching the program.
 The following command will remove all names and email addresses from the Autocomplete register:

 There are plenty of other things that we can clean in Outlook by switching out